Reid Hall

 Reid Hall is a complex of academic facilities owned and operated by Columbia University that is located in the Montparnasse quartier of Paris, France.
 It houses the Columbia University Institute for Scholars in addition to various graduate and undergraduate divisions of over a dozen Anglophone colleges and universities.
 For over a century, Reid Hall has served as a link between the academic communities of the United States and France.

+Overview

 In 1964, the property was bequeathed to Columbia University, and has since seen lectures by such notable French intellectuals as structuralist critic Roland Barthes, deconstructionalist philosopher Jacques Derrida, existentialist philosopher Simone de Beauvoir, cinema critic Michel Ciment, and Edwy Plenel, former editor-in-chief of Le Monde.
-In addition to Columbia University, it currently houses undergraduate and graduate divisions of over a dozen institutions, including:
+In addition to Columbia University, it currently houses undergraduate and graduate divisions of more than 12 institutions, including: